 Your doctor may advise you taking some antibiotics supplies that may be used short term in cases of gastroenteritis at times you cannot access medical care.

 If you take regular medicines, take special care before leaving to make sure that you are properly prepared.
 Things to do include:

 - Make sure you have enough medicine.
 Your medicines may not be readily available where you are going.
 In some countries certain medicines may be illegal — if in doubt check with the relevant country's embassy or consulate in Australia.
 When carrying medicines, leave them in their original packaging, clearly labeled with your name and the dosage instructions.

 - Take a letter from your doctor setting out what the medicine is, how much you'll be taking with you, and stating that it's for your own personal use.
 If you run out and have to buy medicines overseas, check the strength of the medicine and the active ingredient with a doctor there.
 Beware of imitation or counterfeit medicines.

 - If you use injectable medicines, you may want to take your own needles and syringes if this is permitted by the countries you're visiting.
 If you buy needles and syringes overseas, ensure they are sealed and sterile.

-Many diseases which are a risk to travellers can be prevented by immunisation with vaccines.
+Many diseases which are a risk to travellers can be prevented by immunisation.
 You should talk to your doctor about any vaccines or boosters you may need, including any booster doses of childhood vaccinations.